-Procedure Disfigurement Award Assessments (PRO 01/2015)
+Procedure Disfigurement Award Assessments (PRO 01/2015) Effective Date February 1, 2015 Application Applies to all claims for disfigurement assessed on or after the effective date.
 Purpose To establish the process for acquiring photographs from injured workers for the purpose of assessing and rating disfigurement.